ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ### Instantiate a VM

-Each VM has a **factory** that is to create new VM instances from which a blockchain can be initialized.
-The factory's `New` method as shown below, returns the VM's instance to its caller in `AvalancheGo`.
-It's generally in the [`factory.go`](https://github.com/ava-labs/blobvm/blob/master/factory.go) file of the VM.
+The `vm.Factory` interface is implemented to create new VM instances from which a blockchain can be initialized.
+The factory's `New` method shown below provides `AvalancheGo` with an instance of the VM.
+It's defined in the [`factory.go`](https://github.com/ava-labs/blobvm/blob/master/factory.go) file of the `blobvm` repository.

 ```go
 // Returning a new VM instance from VM's factory